It4innovations/hyperqueue/docs/jobs.md

 ### Output of the job

+!!!
+Warning

+If you want to avoid creating many files, see the section about streaming

 By default, each job will produce two files containing the standard output and standard error output, respectively.

 The paths where these files will be created can be changed via the parameters ``--stdout=<path>`` and ``--stderr=<path>``.